Vous êtes bienvenus, aventuriers courageux, dans les merveilles sauvages de l'Ouganda, où l'appel de la…

-Sections of Buhoma, Ruhija, Rushaga & Nkuringo there exists some trails and these involve Birding trails, others could focus on the setting of Bwindi Impenetrable forest.
+Sections of Buhoma, Ruhija, Rushaga & Nkuringo there exist some trails and these involve Birding trails, others could focus on the setting of Bwindi’s Impenetrable forest.

 You can still join/add Hikes & Nature walks still on to your Gorilla Trekking Safari or Even on your Gorilla Habituation Experience all in Bwindi Impenetrable National Park.

-It’s not true that you can only hike via the forest alone, No, there still various hikes and nature walks both in & outside of Bwindi Impenetrable National Park that can also still match your fitness stages.
+It’s not true that you can only hike via the forest alone, No, there are still various hikes and nature walk both in & outside of Bwindi Impenetrable National Park that can also still match your fitness stages.

-To hike through/within Bwindi Impenetrable Forest acquires you pay a daily Park Entrance Fee, the ranger guide Fee per person while once you hike outside the trails of the Park Only Guide Fees is paid for the day.
+To hike through/within Bwindi Impenetrable Forest acquires you pay a daily Park Entrance Fee, and the ranger guide Fee per person while once you hike outside the trails of the Park Only the Guide Fee is paid for the day.

 Village Walks such as the Buhoma Village Walk

-You will get to know how people make local crafts like baskets with the most complex designs, beer gotten/brewed from Bananas, and a distillery from which local Waragi Gin from Bananas is made, have chance to meet traditional healer and get to know more of what is collected in the pre-historical forest, how it is reserved and used to infirmities, trust me here you will be astonished
+You will get to know how people make local crafts like baskets with the most complex designs, beer got/brewed from Bananas, and a distillery from which local Waragi Gin from Bananas is made, have a chance to meet traditional healers and get to know more of what is collected in the pre-historical forest, how it is reserved and used to infirmities, trust me here you will be astonished

 Still view how they do/manage and harvest their local produce, prepare food while using charcoal or open fire, tour a school, and encounter the Batwa Pygmy society as they dance & entertain you, to mention but a few.
 It is unquestionably a cultural learning venture, and the rate of the walk sustains the local community.

-Mountain Bike Rides Buhoma and other areas of the Park.
+Mountain Bike Rides in Buhoma and other areas of the Park.

-There are support groups (Ride 4 a Woman) which present mountain bike rentals & directed bike both in and around the National Park (Bwindi Impenetrable) in the section of Buhoma.
+There are support groups (Ride 4 a Woman) that present mountain bike rentals & directed bikes both in and around the National Park (Bwindi Impenetrable) in the section of Buhoma.

 Bwindi Community Hospital – one of Uganda’s Best Rural Hospitals